Joe Worrall (footballer): Club career

+Nottingham Forest

+Beginnings and loan to Dagenham & Redbridge

 Worrall signed with Nottingham Forest in October 2011, rejecting interest from other local sides, Derby County and Leicester City.
 Worrall joined League Two club Dagenham & Redbridge on 8 January 2016 on a one-month loan deal.
 He made his professional debut the next day in a third-round FA Cup tie against Everton, which Dagenham & Redbridge lost 2–0, and scored his first professional goal on 23 January in a 2–2 draw away to Newport County.
 Worrall made his first-team debut for Forest on 29 October 2016 at Reading and, despite losing the game 2–0, his performance was praised as "strong" and "decisive" by the Nottingham Post.
 He revealed that he had been frustrated with the quality of Forest's defending that season and pulled manager Philippe Montanier aside to ask for a chance in the first team.
 Montanier simply replied "OK, you play against Reading on Saturday".

 On 19 November, Worrall started alongside Damien Perquis and Matt Mills in a three-man defence as Forest earned their first away win and clean sheet of the season at Ipswich Town.
 His performance led to Worrall being included in the Football League's Team of the Week and comparisons to former Forest and England defender Michael Dawson.
 He also received praise from manager Philippe Montanier, who described the centre-back as "strong and tall, but very clever too, tactically".
 Worrall's performances were noticed by Premier League clubs, with Everton and Stoke City reportedly tracking the centre-back.
 On 27 February 2017, Worrall signed a three-and-a-half-year contract to extend his stay with Nottingham Forest until 2020.
 Then later that year, after his success with England at the Toulon Tournament, he signed a further extension until 2022.

+Loan to Rangers

 On 31 August 2018, Worrall joined Scottish Premiership club Rangers on loan until the end of the 2018–19 season.
 Worrall did not wish to go out on loan, and turned down a move to Ipswich Town, but Forest manager Aitor Karanka insisted that he needed more experience.